 Students on probation will be subject to the following regulations:

 a.
 Students on probation will not be granted permission to enroll for more than 12 hours of credit.

 b.
 Students on probation may not seek approval for a thesis topic (M.A.
 Plan I), nor apply for portfolio review (M.A.
 Plan II).

 c.
 Assistantships may be removed from students on probation.

 Students remaining on probationary status for more than one semester will generally be dropped from the program.

 C. Policy on Dropping Graduate Students:

-1. If the Department of Theatre and Film recommends that a student be dropped from a degree program, the student is dropped immediately as a degree student, although the student can continue course work.
+1. If the Department of Theatre and Film recommends that a student be dropped from a degree program, the student is dropped immediately as a degree-seeking student, although the student can continue course work.